JKleine/JupyterBookUpdate/guides/rapids.md

 ```
 ### Definition Files
 #### Building from a local base container
-The following is an example/template of a definition file that uses an existing local container as a base:
+The following is an example/template of a definition file that uses an existing local container as a base.
+It creates a workspace directory, then copies randomforest.py from the host system into the container:
 ```
 Bootstrap: localimage
 From: rapidsai2.sif